group6tech/diva-docs/app/v2/articles/diva-client-messages.md

 {% include platform-switcher.html mac=true win=true %}

-Messages help you keep track of range of background activities that are performed by the system, e.g.:
+Messages help you keep track of a range of background activities that are performed by the system, e.g.:

 - drives that have been mounted by a user
 - favourites that have been deleted by an administrator